- Places to Explore

-Montréal's restaurant scene is one of Canada's most cosmopolitan, with trendy eateries popping up regularly, their menus heavily influenced by flavors from around the globe, often with an added touch of French flair.
+Montréal has one of Canada's most cosmopolitan restaurant scenes with trendy eateries popping up regularly, their menus heavily influenced by flavors from around the globe and often with an added touch of French flair.

 You can usually order à la carte, but make sure to look for the table d'hôte, a two- to four-course package deal.
 It's often more economical, offers interesting specials, and may also take less time to prepare.
-For a splurge, consider a menu dégustation, a five- to seven-course tasting menu executed by the chef.
+For a splurge, consider a menu dégustation, a five- to seven-course tasting menu.
 It generally includes soup, salad, fish, sherbet (to cleanse the palate), a meat dish, dessert, and coffee or tea.
 At the city's finest restaurants, such a meal for two, along with a good bottle of wine, can cost more than C$200 and last four hours.